 You have to catch a short boat ride from Key West to enjoy their delicious meals.

-But one taste of the key lime pie after your meal and you’ll be making reservations to return.
+But one taste of the key lime pie after your meal, and one look at the view of the Atlantic Ocean, and you’ll be making reservations to return.

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products, and regularly review these.
 Thanks for your support, kind friend!